 While some people have difficult childhoods, the relationships within them are usually at least reasonably straightforward, be it positive or negative.
-When you’re enmeshed in the difficulties of adult connections, it can make you nostalgic for the simpler days of childhood.
+When you’re entangled in the difficulties of adult connections, it can make you nostalgic for the simpler days of childhood.

 You can say, “I miss my childhood even though my childhood was terrible.”
 Many experiences can cut short a child’s childhood, including sudden illness, divorce, abuse, or the death of a loved one.
 However, adults may long for those old days because they want to have a real childhood this time around and get what they couldn’t back then.

-Often, our disappointment in the person we have become can cause us to miss childhood.
+Our disappointment in the person we have become can cause us to miss childhood.
 Childhood can seem better than adulthood if you’re not living up to your dreams.
 In those days, there was more guidance, reassurance, and resources you could rely on.

 “Is It Normal if I Miss My Childhood and Do Not Want to Grow Up?”

 Many people struggle with the weight of adulthood.
 A lot of hard work and responsibility are required to have a decent present and a better future.
 Many people enter adulthood without any idea how to handle adult responsibilities.
 Others long for a happy childhood they never had.